Mrian07/Proyeksi/docs/installation-and-operations/installation-faq/README.md

 ### After upgrading I receive the error message "Your ProyeksiApp installation has pending database migrations.
 You have likely missed running the migrations on your last upgrade.
 Please check the upgrade guide to properly upgrade your installation."
 What does that mean?

 For some updates of ProyeksiApp, the database layout needs to be adapted to support new features and fix bugs.
 These changes need to be carried out as part of the update process.
-This is why it is important to always run `sudo openproject configure`as part of the update process.
+This is why it is important to always run `sudo proyeksiapp configure`as part of the update process.

 Please also have a look at [our upgrade guide](../operation/upgrading).

 ### How can I set up a Remotely Managed Repository option for the integration between ProyeksiApp and our Git server?

 Are you using the packaged installation or are you running ProyeksiApp using docker?
-If the former you may have to run `sudo openproject reconfigure`.
+If the former you may have to run `sudo proyeksiapp reconfigure`.
 Leave everything the same but select git integration.

 Once that's done all you have to do is enable automatic creation under /settings/repositories (*Administration -> System Settings -> Repositories*) and enable repositories by default under *Administration -> System Settings -> Projects* in the project modules if you want new projects to automatically get a git repository.